natisawesome/ANTH410R/2025-11-09-Nats-Weekly-Fail-Log.md

 # Readings
 ## On Using Archives and Freedom of Information Act for Anthropological Research
 ### Comments
+- This seems like it will be super helpful!
 ## 	Anthropologists in the Archives A Brief Guide for the Perplexed
 ### Comments
 - This is not the first time this book has been mentioned in the readings this week.
 I might check it out.
 Albeit, I did the readings completely out of order so maybe this is the first time this has been mentioned.
 (The book is called Threatening Anthropology)